andrei-trofin/Improbabilii-Facebook-Stats/README.md

 The first obstacle was to get the data from Facebook.
 It took some time and research to find out that the most reasonable way was to learn how to use their graph API and use it.
 So I did exactly that.
-Some setps were intuitive, some were not.
+Some steps were intuitive, some were not.
 However, I managed to find 4 endpoints that at the time seemed the most
 interesting: event, feed, tagged and visitor_posts.